Back

 4. Limited school food programs

 Some schools are restricting or eliminating their on-site food preparation to avoid another potential vector of disease transmission.
-If your child will be attending a UES Montessori preschool this year, be sure to contact the administrators to find out if you’ll need to provide your own lunch or snacks.
+If your child will be attending an Upper East Side Montessori preschool or Tribeca Montessori preschool this year, be sure to contact the administrators to find out if you’ll need to provide your own lunch or snacks.

 5. Reduced sports